dh2/egghead-vue-app/README.md

-# Egghead.io Create Vue3 app with MongoDB and GraphQL
+# Egghead.io Create Vue3 app w/ MongoDB & GraphQL
 This seemed like the next step based on the other tutorials I have done.
 Hoping to get a good tutorial on linking GraphQL to MongoDB.

 This stack is something I'm considering for an actual project (thought I'm not married to Vue yet) so I'm looking forward to seeing all the pieces align.